 By following these steps, you will see how Altium turns manufacturing deliverables from a manual, error-prone task into an automated, design-driven workflow - reducing release friction, preventing outdated files, and giving manufacturing teams exactly what they need, every time.

 ECAD–MCAD collaboration often breaks down when teams rely on file exports, screenshots, and manual alignment to communicate changes.
+Mechanical integration issues are among the most common causes of late-stage PCB redesign and prototype delays.
 Board shape updates get missed, component placement drifts, and mechanical constraints like keepouts or height limits do not make it back to the layout until too late - when fixes are expensive.
 This guided demo shows how to use CoDesigner to synchronize PCB designs between Altium Designer and supported MCAD tools through an Altium Workspace, so both teams stay aligned on the same evolving design intent.

 In this walkthrough, we will cover the core features that allow you to: